danieloskarsson/jsond/README.md

 A JSOND "string" defines that the JSON value MUST be any string.

 	string-literal = string

 	string = %x73.74.72.69.6e.67	     ; string

 Regular expressions [REGEX] MAY be used to define a subset of strings.

 	string-literal = regular-expression

-## §Numbers and Integers
+## Numbers and Integers

 A JSOND "number" defines that the JSON value MUST be any number.

 A JSOND "integer" defines that the JSON value MUST be any integer.

 	string-literal = number / integer

 	number = %x6e.75.6d.62.65.72     ; number

 	integer = %x69.6e.74.65.67.65.72	 ; integer

-Mathematical sets and/or intervals [ISO-80000-2] MAY be used to define a subset of numbers.
+An arbitrary number of mathematical sets and intervals [ISO-80000-2] MAY be used to define a subset of numbers.

 	string-literal = *( set / interval )